DHI/terracotta/README.md

 Some of them are listed here:

 - It is trivial to get going.
 Got a folder full of GeoTiffs in different projections you want to have a look at in your browser?
-Cool, `terracotta serve -p {name}.tif` and `terracotta connect localhost:5000` get you there!
+Enter `terracotta serve -p {name}.tif` and `terracotta connect localhost:5000` you are there!
-- Usability is our first priority.
-We strive to make your workflow as simple as possible, while supporting many different use cases.
+- Terracotta supports many different use cases with simple workflows.
+Usability is our first priority.
-- Terracotta makes minimal assumptions about your data, so *you stay in charge*.
-Use the tools you know and love to create your data - leave the rest to Terracotta.
+- We make minimal assumptions about your data, so *you stay in charge*.
+Use the tools you know and love to create your data - leave the optimization and serving to Terracotta.
-- Deploying Terracotta to serverless architectures is a first-priority use case, so you don't have to worry about maintaining or scaling your architecture.
+- Serverless is our first-priority type of deployment.
+Make use of that so you don't have to worry about maintaining or scaling your architecture.
-- Running Terracotta instances are self-documenting.
-Everything the frontend needs to know about your data and architecture is exposed in only a handfull of API endpoints.
+- Terracotta instances are self-documenting.
+Everything the frontend needs to know about your data is accessible from only a handfull of API endpoints.
 - Terracotta is built with extensibility in mind.
-Want to change your architecture?
-No problem!
-  Even if Terracotta does not support your use case yet, extending it is as easy as implementing a single Python class.
+If Terracotta does not support your use case yet, extending it is as easy as implementing your driver in a single Python class.
-- We use Python 3.6 type annotations throughout the project and aim for extensive test coverage, to make sure we don't leave you hanging when you need us the most.
+- We use Python 3.6 type annotations throughout the project and aim for extensive test coverage, to make sure we provide a production-grade tool.

 ## Why not Terracotta?

 Terracotta is light-weight and optimized for simplicity and flexibility.
-To achieve this, we had to accept some trade-offs:
+This has a few trade-offs:

 - The number of keys must be unique throughout a dataset, and keys have to be strings.
-This means that it is not possible to search for datasets through any other means than setting one or more key values to a fixed value (i.e., not date-range lookups or similar).
+This means that it is not possible to search for datasets through any other means than setting one or more key values to a fixed value (i.e., no date-range lookups or similar - you would need to do that in the client).
 - You can only use the last key to compose RGB images (i.e., the last key must be `band` or similar).
 - Since the names and semantics of the keys of a Terracotta deployment are flexible, there are no guarantees that two different Terracotta deployments behave in the same way.
-However, all information is transparently available from the frontend, e.g. via the `/swagger.json`, `/apidoc`, and `/keys` API endpoints.
+However, all information is transparently available from the frontend, via the `/swagger.json`, `/apidoc`, and `/keys` API endpoints.
-- Terracotta favors flexibility over raw speed.
-If sub-second response times are a hard requirement for you, Terracotta might not be the right tool for the job.
+- While Terracotta is pretty fast, we favor flexibility over raw speed.
+If sub-second response times are a hard requirement for you, there might be faster ways.

 ## Architecture

-In Terracotta, all heavy lifting is done by a so-called driver.
+In Terracotta, all heavy lifting is done by a so-called **driver**.
 The driver specifies where and how Terracotta can find the raster data and metadata it requires to serve a dataset.
 Most drivers use a database to store metadata and rely on a file system to store raster data, but neither of those things is enforced by the API.